zaruda/num-challenge/README.md

 ## Notes

+Once you open the application.
+You can see form on the left side of the screen and chart on the right.
+Chart is prefilled with dummy data.
+Chart will display calculated data once form is filled and valid.
+Valid form state could be saved by clicking Submit button.
+You can see actual state in browser console

 You can find some TODO items.
 They usually pointing out to the code which should be improved

 ### Folder structure